andersonmj/ML_Coursera-course/README.md

 For this course we are given a one year Coursera student license of GraphLab by Turi (https://turi.com/) .
 GraphLab facilites getting the hang of programming models thanks to the amazing tools they have.
 Thank you Turin!

 Week 1 is not uploaded because it's a simple review of Python basics and the first examples on how to use Graph Lab.
-The databases we use are also provided by the teachers and we don't modify them to guarantee that each student will get approximately the same result.